PedroCristo/README-TEST/README.md

 ![Purchase Success](./assets/readme/features/interactive_messages/watches_clocks_messages_purchase_success.jpg)

-- When users fill out the check-out form and finish the purchase successfully they will see a success message with the order details at the top right of the screen.<br>
+- When users fill out the check-out form and complete the purchase they will see a success message with the order details at the top right of the screen.<br>

 ### Purchase Success - Confirmation Email

 ![ Purchase Success - Confirmation Email](./assets/readme/features/interactive_messages/watches_clocks_messages_purchase_email_confirmation.jpg)

-- When users successfully purchase a product they are sent an automatic email containing all of their order confirmation details.<br>
+- When users successfully purchase a product they are sent an automatic confirmation email containing all of their order details.<br>

 ## Admin Panel / Superuser

 ![Admin Panel / Superuser](./assets/readme/extras/watches_clocks_admin_panel_products.jpg)

-- On the Admin Panel, as an admin/superuser I have full access to CRUD functionality so I can view, create, edit and delete the following apps:
+- On the Admin Panel and as an admin/superuser I have full access to CRUD functionality.
+This means I can view, create, edit and delete the following apps:

 1. Banners